dapphub/dmap-legacy3/docs/index.md

     ) anonymous;
 ```

-* If a DMapFactory is called with nonzero `msg.value`, the call will revert with error `ERR_BAD_ETHER`.
+* If a DFab is called with nonzero `msg.value`, the call will revert with error `ERR_BAD_ETHER`.
-* If a DMapFactory is called with calldata of length not equal to 0 or 32, the call will revert with error `ERR_BAD_DATA`.
+* If a DFab is called with calldata of length not equal to 0 or 32, the call will revert with error `ERR_BAD_DATA`.
-* If a DMapFactory is called with calldata of length 0, the return value will be the address of a new `DMap` whose **owner is the caller**.
+* If a DFab is called with calldata of length 0, the return value will be the address of a new `DMap` whose **owner is the caller**.
-* If a DMapFactory is called with calldata of length 32, the return value will be the address ofa new `DMap` whose **owner is bytes 12-32 of the calldata** (ie, the argument is "masked" when extracted from calldata and injected into new contract code). *Note that the argument is NOT masked when it is used as an indexed topic in the `log`, which means the caller can use these 12 bytes as extra log data.*
+* If a DFab is called with calldata of length 32, the return value will be the address ofa new `DMap` whose **owner is bytes 12-32 of the calldata** (ie, the argument is "masked" when extracted from calldata and injected into new contract code). *Note that the argument is NOT masked when it is used as an indexed topic in the `log`, which means the caller can use these 12 bytes as extra log data.*

 ### Pseudocode